IBM/kubernetes-driver/docs/user-guide/ready-checks.md

 Each Helm release deployed is retrievable by it's name and namespace (Releases are actually unique by their name in Helm2 but in future Helm versions they will be unique by namespace as well, so best to use both to avoid compatiblity issues).

-As an example, if we've deployed a Helm chart in our kegd.yaml file:
+As an example, if you've deployed a Helm chart in our kegd.yaml file:

 ```yaml
 compose: